kainpathoscrow/CarCatalog/readme.md

 DELETE /api/cars/[car_id]
 ```
 Deletes a car with a specific id.
-Returns a deleted car id:
+Returns the deleted car's id:
 ```json
 {
     "deletedId": 26